"The Japanese pianist Shoko Kawasaki impressed with nobility

 2013, She received the Grazia Music Prize, which was made to honor and support young excellent artists.
 Shoko was the first person who received this prestigious prize.

-In 2016 Her CD (Memory of Kreutzer) with Studio N.A.T was released in Japan.
+In 2017 Shoko released first solo-album “VISIONS I -DREAM-”with Studio N.A.T.
 It was selected by “The Record Geijutsu” special selection board for an award, and received praise from many other newspapers and music magazines.
-2017 Shoko releases new solo-album “VISIONS I -DREAM-”